 In 1914 the city and county built City-County Hospital (designed by Sanguinet and Staats) on East 4th Street at Jones Street, just across the alley from the medical college.
 Soon the medical college was “resolved with” the new hospital.
 Among the hospital’s early challenges was the flu epidemic of 1918.
 But that same year the medical college left TCU and became part of Baylor University in Dallas.
 Note that the news story says the city and county already had plans to build a larger hospital “on the Peter Smith site on the south side.”

-The 1914 building continued to house City-County Hospital until 1939, when a new City-County Hospital finally was built on South Main Street on the land that John Peter Smith had donated in 1877.
+The 1914 downtown building continued to house City-County Hospital until 1939, when a new City-County Hospital finally was built on South Main Street on the land that John Peter Smith had donated in 1877.
 In 1943 the 1914 City-County building was headquarters for military police stationed here.
 In the early 1950s it was a polio treatment center.
 The building is now Maddox-Muse Center, part of the Bass Hall complex.
 Star-Telegram clip is from April 26, 1914.
 Note that the nurse was drawn by Plang.

 The new City-County Hospital opened on July 16, 1939 as fifty-five patients were transferred from the 1914 building.

-Among the hospital’s early challenges was treating the polio epidemic of the late 1940s and early 1950s.
+Among the new hospital’s early challenges was treating the polio epidemic of the late 1940s and early 1950s.

 The new hospital was yet another beautiful building designed by the prolific Wiley Clarkson.
 (Top photo by W. D. Smith in Fort Worth in Pictures, 1940.
 Bottom photo courtesy of Jim Patterson.)

 This aerial photo was taken in 1952.
 The original building (the vertical building on the right) already had been expanded.